111+ Linux Statistics and Facts – Linux Rocks!

 Its developers based it on a modified version of the Linux kernel.

-That’s why we can say that 4 out of 5 smartphones in the world are run on Linux.
+That’s why we can say that 4 out of 5 smartphones worldwide operate on Linux.

 Speaking of smartphones, the Ubuntu Touch looks pretty amazing nowadays, don’t you think?

 Linux server usage has been going strong in recent years.
-They are freely available in an open-source format.
+They are freely available as their open-source nature allows for free usage and modifications.

 However, the impact of Linux doesn’t stop here.